 Reporting: This, over all other staffing and pricing models, offers the most clear monetary reporting.
 For others, it may be hard to measure “customer service” effects but in this model, we can report on the exact number of sales made or appointments set.

-Client example: Some of the Dealer Services clients utilize this model.
+Client example: Some Auto Dealer Service clients utilize this model.
 It more closely mirrors their in-house practices with commissions and incentive.

 This pricing model is based on an achieved event rather than a staffing model.
 Your costs are based on the event or objective completed rather than agent time.